awsdocs/amazon-eks-user-guide/doc_source/cni-upgrades.md

       ```
 **Custom upgrade scenarios when CNI custom networking in place**

-The upgrade might be an involved process when custom networking is in place.
-While there are efforts underway to make this process seamless, the best practice is to consider backup, analyze, and update resources to minimize undesirable application downtime\.
-It is important to understand the exact steps might vary across different versions\.
-Below steps work best when only an image change is required.
+The upgrade is not always a straight forward process when custom networking is in place\.
+Applying a manifest might override the custom resources and environment variables which might be added as part of CNI custom configurations\.
+The best practice is to consider backuping up existing resource manifests, analyzing the changes, and updating resources carefully to minimize undesirable application downtime\.

+Please make sure to check [release notes](
+https://github.com/aws/amazon-vpc-cni-k8s/releases) to understand the scope of change.
+Some upgrades might mandate to apply the entire manifest or atleast the newly introduced dependencies.

+The below steps work best when only an image change is required.

 ***Backup***
   + Take a backup of current CNI daemonset\.